-In the financial year April 2020 - April 2021 the school received £96,612 SEND funding of which £89,332 was notional funding.
-Notional funding for April 2021 - April 2022 increased to £93,967.
+In the financial year April 2021 - April 2022 the school received £93,967 notional funding.
+This increased for April 2022 - April 2023 to £98,758.
 A breakdown of this funding is shared with governors alongside the rationale behind the specific spending of this money.
 Some of the main purchases include:

-- Staffing to support SEND children in accessing the curriculum and meeting their Pupil Profile targets. - Additional resources to support specific interventions or reasonable adjustments. - Additional SEN School Effectiveness Team time as part of GST. - Funding for SEND pupils to access specific extra-curricular clubs and wider provision.

-• 14 sessions were purchased with the Local Authority Educational Psychologist, although these were not all used due to restrictions as a result of COVID-19 and lack of capacity at the Local Authority.
+- Staffing to support SEND children in accessing the curriculum and meeting their Pupil Profile targets (1:1 support staff) - Support provided for one pupils by LittleTalks Behavioural Specialist. - Additional resources to support specific interventions or reasonable adjustments. - Additional SEND School Effectiveness Team time as part of GST. - Funding for SEND pupils to access specific extra-curricular clubs and wider provision, including weekly Forest School provision for some of our pupils. - Toucan alternative provision for one pupil. - 14 sessions were purchased with the Local Authority Educational Psychologist, who support a number of pupils and their families last year, as well as carrying out whole-school staff training and presenting at an Inclusion Coffee Morning.